 In order to answer these tricky questions we have to rely on ethics, which means Science is relevant.
 Not in telling us what decisions to make of course, but in giving us the tools to make sure our decisions are well informed.

-If we decide that causing others to suffer unnecessarily is something we want to avoid, then we can use Science to find out what causes suffering and how much is avoidable...but that initial decision still has to come from us.
+If we decide that causing others to suffer unnecessarily is something to avoid, then we can use Science to find out what causes suffering and how much is avoidable...but that initial decision still has to come from us.
 And I think this is where we have reason to be hopeful, because one thing Science has definitely shown is that humans have the capacity for empathy, sympathy, altruism and compassion.
 Just because the Universe is indifferent, doesn't mean we have to be :)